 About 1 hour 30 minutes from Ullapool

-A natural coffee-stop on the way to Skye.
+A natural coffee stop on the way to Skye.
 Torridon is a pretty area along the shores of Loch Torridon, and the hills here are some of the oldest in Europe.
-Popular for hiking, kayaking, canoeing, and cycling.
+It is popular for hiking, kayaking, canoeing, and cycling.
 The Torridon Inn is a good place for a coffee, and it sits next door to the luxurious Torridon Hotel if you are looking for a splurge.

 Torridon Isle of Skye and Scottish Highlands itinerary trip Scotland